 The PS5 Breaks Sales Records – Who’s Suprised?

 In just two weeks, the PlayStation 5 outsold the PlayStation 4.
 That’s impressive considering the impressive debut the PS4 had at the time.
 In 2013, the PS4 moved 2.1 million units in its first two weeks.
 We don’t have the exact number of how well the PS5 sold, but Sony is declaring it to be a massive overtaking of the past record.
 A fun little fact to go along with this impressive feat.
 The PS4 sold 7.6 million units in its launch fiscal year.
 The PS5 is expected to surpass that fairly easily.

 The sales for the PS4 came after a lackluster PS3 generation.
 The success of the PS4 is no doubt increasing the excitement around Sony’s next console cycle.
 It’s always easier to sell your console when you’re coming off of a successful round of releases.
 Microsoft and Xbox on the other hand have to do what Sony did after the PS3.
 That is, convince people to buy a console that is brand new after the last one disappointed you around every turn.
 It’s not easy, but Sony did it.
-So did Nintendo after the Wii U era.
+So did Nintendo after relegating the Wii U to history.